Our carbon challenge

 We’re working with internal and external stakeholders to reduce our carbon emissions.
 This is why activities such as Green Impact are so important; we can all play a part in helping to reduce University carbon emissions.

-As the graph on the left shows, we are improving efficiency in relation to income and floor area, and also in relation to staff and student numbers.
+We are improving efficiency in relation to income and floor area, and also in relation to staff and student numbers.
 This means that despite growth in terms of floor space, revenue and people, our carbon emissions have increased at a slower rate.